fiberseq/FiberHMM/README.md

    Optional parameters:
    - `-l` minimum footprints allowed per read, default = 1

    Applies the trained model to the rest of the data.
 The output is in the bed12 format, with footprint starts and lengths stored.
-Note that any footprints overlapping the start or end of the read are of unclear length and this should be taken into account for downstream analyhses
+Note that any footprints overlapping the start or end of the read are of unclear length and this should be taken into account for downstream analyses.